-The project team presented land use alternative and streetscape concept information at the March 3, 2025 Public Workshop at the German International School, which is summarized below.
+The project team presented land use alternatives and streetscape concept information at the March 3, 2025 public workshop at the German International School.
 There were approximately 85 attendees at the event.
-The workshop included multilingual facilitation in English, Spanish, Russian, and Chinese.
-A full workshop summary is included as Exhibit 10.
+The workshop included multilingual facilitation in English, Spanish,

+Russian, and Chinese.
+A full workshop summary is included as an attachment to this report (see Attachment 10-Outreach Summary.